X1 Control Panel Expert Mode Overview

 Profiles Bar

-Along the top of the window next to the main menu you can see a list of your current profiles.
-Here you can left click a profile to view and edit its settings.
+Along the top of the window next to the main menu, you can see a list of your current profiles.
+Here you can left-click a profile to view and edit its settings.

-With the menu accessed by clicking the icon just below the profile bar you can perform basic actions such renaming, duplicating or deleting a profile.
-Also you can set it as the active profile or create a "Sub-Profile".
-An in-depth overview of profiles and sub profiles can be found here .
+With the menu accessed by clicking the icon just below the profile bar, you can perform basic actions such as renaming, duplicating, or deleting a profile.
+Also, you can set it as the active profile or create a "Sub-Profile".

 Status Bar